MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/add-rules-search-topic.md

 5. Select the social profile for which you want the private messages to be available in Analytics.
 Keep in mind that you can only choose from social profiles whose owners explicitly allowed data acquisition for private messages.
 You can also add multiple social profiles to a private messages rule in one step by clicking **Add** (![add button](media/add-icon.png "Add button")) next to each profile.

    > [!NOTE]
-   > If the system can't identify a language in a private message, or if an identified language isn't supported by [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)], these private messages will be mapped to the first selected search language in **Global Settings** > **Search Languages**.
+   > If the system can't identify a language in a private message, or if an identified language isn't supported by [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)], these private messages will be mapped to the first selected search language in **Global Settings** > **Search Languages**.
 You can't change the identified language of a post.
    > Text content is critical for language recognition.
-Private messages that contain an image only don't get acquired by [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
+Private messages that contain an image only don't get acquired by [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].

 6. Click **Continue** in the **Add Rule** pane to add the rule to the search topic.